Black boxes located at Indonesian airliner crash site as human remains recovered - Local News 8

 Commander Fajar Rohadi, Spokesperson of First Fleet of Indonesian Navy, told CNN on Sunday that the navy had yet to retrieve the large structure of the fuselage, but had retrieved human body parts and pieces of the plane.

-Five body bags containing victims of the crash located by the National Search and Rescue Agency (Basarnas) have so far been handed over to the Jakarta-based disaster victim investigation unit for identification, according to mission coordinator Rasman MS.
+Twenty-six bags, containing remains of victims, pieces of clothing and aircraft debris located by Basarnas have so far been handed over to the Jakarta-based disaster victim investigation unit for identification, according to officials.

+Police have collected 40 DNA samples from relatives of those on board in order to help identify the remains.

 Aviation disaster investigators have obtained communications data from air traffic control and the pilot, according to Captain Ray Nurcahyo, an NTSC investigator.